MatteoLacki/MassTodonPy/docs/source/index.rst

 ..
-MassTodonPy documentation master file, created by sphinx-quickstart on Wed Aug 16 14:33:40 2017.
+MassTodonPy documentation master file, created by
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 MassTodonPy
 ===========

-MassTodonPy is a python module developed to study Electron Transfer Dissociation.
-It implements the workflow presented in the `MassTodon manuscript <https://arxiv.org/abs/1708.00234>`_.
+MassTodonPy is a Python module developed to study Electron Transfer Dissociation.
+It implements the workflow presented in the `MassTodon manuscript <https://arxiv.org/abs/1708.00234>`.

 .. toctree::
    :maxdepth: 2